-Use the following steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors and flue gases are discharged outdoors.
+Follow the next steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors and flue gases are discharged outdoors.

-Use field-provided materials and the factory-provided air intake screen to route the intake piping.
+1. Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 29 or Figure 30.
 Maintain a minimum clearance of 3" (76 mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward, or sideways.
+The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.
+The air intake piping must not terminate too close to the flooring or a platform.
+Ensure that the intake air inlet will not be obstructed by loose insulation or other items that may clog the debris screen.

-- If intake air is drawn from a ventilated crawl space (Figure 26) or ventilated attic (Figure 25) the exhaust vent length must not exceed those listed in Table 7C.
-If 3" diameter pipe is used, reduce to 2" diameter pipe to accommodate the debris screen. - Use a sheet metal screw to secure the intake pipe to the connector, if desired.
+- If intake air is drawn from a ventilated attic (Figure 31) or ventilated crawlspace (Figure 32) the exhaust vent length must not exceed those listed in Table 5C.
+If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3.
+Use a sheet metal screw to secure the intake pipe to the connector, if desired.